rhdpin/lazyfetcher/README.md

 ## Requirements
 * OS: Windows (x86/x64) / MacOS / Linux (x64/ARMv7)
 * [Streamlink](https://github.com/streamlink/streamlink)
-* Application expects that by default that hosts file has been configure for needed redirection.
+* Application expects that by default that hosts file has been configured for needed redirection.
 Alternatively a parameter can be used to use [go-mlbam-proxy](https://github.com/jwallet/go-mlbam-proxy) instead.

 ## Installation
 You can install the [Streamlink](https://github.com/streamlink/streamlink) according to its installation instructions.
 If hosts file is not edited, [go-mlbam-proxy](https://github.com/jwallet/go-mlbam-proxy) is needed.
 The executable (mlbamproxy.exe) can also be copied from LazyMan installation.
 Both Streamlink (and go-mlbam-proxy if needed) must be either in same directory with LazyFetch executable, or in directory specified by PATH environment variable.